 Early History of the Congalton family

-Another 404 words (29 lines of text) covering the years 1296, 1477, 1430, 1424, 1506 and 1548 are included under the topic Early Congalton History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Congalton research.
+Another 171 words (12 lines of text) covering the years 1296, 1477, 1430, 1424, 1506 and 1548 are included under the topic Early Congalton History in all our PDF Extended History products and printed products wherever possible.

 Congalton Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Congalton include Congleton, Congalton, Congilton and others.

 Early Notables of the Congalton family (pre 1700)

 More information is included under the topic Early Congalton Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Congalton family to Ireland
+Migration of the Congalton family

 A great wave of immigration to the New World was the result of the enormous political and religious disarray that struck England at that time.
 Families left for the New World in extremely large numbers.
 The long journey was the end of many immigrants and many more arrived sick and starving.
 Still, those who made it were rewarded with an opportunity far greater than they had known at home in England.
 These emigrant families went on to make significant contributions to these emerging colonies in which they settled.
 Some of the first North American settlers carried this name or one of its variants: James Congleton who settled in St. Christopher in 1716.